 Bus Rapid Transit in Curitiba

 Buses in the city run frequently throughout the day and night, among other ways that the efficiency of bus travel is enhanced; such as a substantial number of bus stations and bus routes throughout Curitiba.
-Additionally, loading and unloading of passengers is made even with the bus tube stations by use of platforms lowered from bus doors in the bus fleet of Curitiba's BRT network.
+Additionally, loading and unloading of passengers are made even with the bus tube stations by the use of platforms lowered from bus doors in the bus fleet of Curitiba's BRT network.

 Curitiba has become an international model for sustainable development because it puts its people first, and plans in a strategic and integrated way.
 The city was led in the 1970s and 1980s by Mayor Jaime Lerner, who imagined the ideal and helped create what the city has become today.